Fond du Lac Band reports 18 moose taken so far in hunt

 Results of this year's aerial survey of moose showed an estimated population of 4,020, up from an estimated 3,450 in 2015.

-Fond du Lac officials have not responded to a phone call asking for comment.
+Fond du Lac Band officials did not return phone calls for comment on this story.

 Enforcement officials with the Minnesota DNR are investigating a possible case of hunter harassment related to the Fond du Lac moose hunt, said Tom Provost, DNR regional enforcement officer in Grand Rapids.